John-Weymark/John-Weymark.github.io/_pages/research.md

 <i> Abstract:</i> When a case is before the U.S. Supreme Court, a precedent may apply.
 In
 cases in which a precedent is being considered, the Court needs to answer three questions:
 (1) Is the precedent good law?
 (2) Does the precedent apply to this case?
 (3) Should the Court uphold the precedent?
-In the event that the Court answers yes to the rst two questions and no to the last, there is what David Cohen (Boston University Law Review, 2010) calls a precedent-based voting paradox.
+In the event that the Court answers yes to the first two questions and no to the last, there is what David Cohen (Boston University Law Review, 2010) calls a precedent-based voting paradox.
 Cohen has identied eleven instances of this paradox in U.S. Supreme Court decisions prior to 2010.
 We review Cohen's